River Chew • Five Stretches Of Prime River Fishing

 Uplands is one-and-a-quarter mile stretch of the River Chew from Bathford Brook near Compton Dando to Uplands Bridge at Chewton Keynsham, on the right bank looking downstream.

-The Association acquired Uplands in 2009 and introduced a stock of Barbel shortly afterwards, with further batches added in 2010 and 2011.
+The Association acquired Uplands in 2009 and introduced a stock of Barbel shortly afterwards, with further batches introduced on a seasonal basis.
 Uplands is a classic roving water, with good numbers of quality fish including Grayling, Chub, Trout, Roach, Rainbow Trout, Barbel, Dace, Perch, Barbel and Gudgeon.
 A few Bream, Tench and Carp can also be found.

 The Uplands stretch alternates between shallow glides and deeper pools, often with high banks and sheltered swims.
 Bankside vegetation is abundant.